 A stall selling handmade items is an excellent idea in a time when it’s become cool to love knitting, sewing, recycling and personalising.
 Ideas in this area include turning denim jeans into great denim mags, adding emblems and embroidery to t-shirts, pillows or handtowels, and revamping old dresses by changing hemlines, necklines and more.

 For fundraising events you can look at making shopping bags and totes, made even easier because there are plenty of free bag patterns on the Internet.
-In fact, you can download a free PDF from Get Creative’s own Facebook page.
-HINT: The Net is also a source of patterns for gorgeous, retro aprons and the like.
+The internet is a great source of patterns for gorgeous, retro aprons and the like.

 Kaye Wolf also likes beaded jewellery and bracelets with little charms for these events … although you could also put kits together for children to make their own jewellery as a gift for someone.